-Hyaluronic acid (also known as hyaluronan and commonly referred to as HA) is a natural compound that’s found in the body- mostly the skin although it can also be found in other tissues.
-The body contains around 15 grams of hyaluronic acid, an amount which decreases as we age.
+Hyaluronic acid (also known as hyaluronan and commonly referred to as HA) is a natural compound that’s found in the body- mostly the skin, although it can also be found in other tissues.
+The body contains around 15 grams of hyaluronic acid, an amount that decreases as we age.

 Hyaluronic acid benefits